 Emergency contraception, also known as “the morning after pill” or “EC,” can be used up to 5 days after unprotected intercourse (depending on the method you select).
 Emergency contraception works either by keeping the ovaries from releasing eggs (“emergency contraception pills”) or by affecting the way sperm moves so they can’t join with an egg (copper IUD).
 Emergency contraception is used to prevent pregnancy; it’s not the “abortion pill.”
 If you are already pregnant, emergency contraception will not work.Additional Information about Emergency Contraception

 At Planned Parenthood of Michigan, we offer three different emergency contraception options.

 Option 1: Plan B or EContra EZ (Levonorgestrel)

 - Effective for up to 3 days after unprotected intercourse.
 (Less effective the longer you wait.
 No longer considered effective after 3 days.)

-- Levonorgestrel is most effective for women with a Body Mass Index (BMI) that is less than 25.
-It is not effective for women who have a BMI of 30 or more.
+- Levonorgestrel is most effective for people with a Body Mass Index (BMI) that is less than 25.
+It is not effective for those who have a BMI of 30 or more.

 - Levonorgestrel is most effective when taken as soon as possible after unprotected intercourse.